dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Apple to require updates for Application Transport Security <!--748318-->

 Beginning in Spring 2017, Apple has announced that they will enforce specific requirements for Application Transport Security (ATS).
 ATS is used to enforce stricter security on all app communications over HTTPS.
-This change impacts Intune customers using the iOS/macOS Company Portal apps.
+This change impacts Intune customers using the iOS Company Portal apps.
 Review our [Intune support blog](https://aka.ms/compportalats) for more details.

 ## Public preview of the new Intune admin experience on Azure <!--736542-->